mvolkmann/blog/src/web-dev-tips.md

     "lint": "eslint --fix --quiet src --ext .js,.svelte,.ts",
 ```

-Web development tooling is often executed using npm scripts
-that are defined in a `package.json` file using the `npm run` command.
+To execute these scripts use the `npm run` command followed by a script name.
 This is such a frequent activity that it is
 useful to define the alias `nr` to do this.
-The details differ based on the shell being used.
+The details on creating this alias differ based on the shell being used.
+Some examples include:

 - bash: `alias nr="npm run"
 - zsh: same as bash